20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 Doing SUP and kayaking with friends at Arrifes Beach.

-During your Albufeira holiday, you shouldn’t miss the opportunity to visit Lagos, one of the best cities in the Algarve.
+If you’re looking for things to do near Albufeira, you shouldn’t miss the opportunity to visit Lagos, one of the best cities in the Algarve.

 This ancient marine town, whose history stretches back more than 2000 years, has some of the most beautiful and famous beaches in the world, and also a great variety of restaurants and bars.